 Leadership students must complete twenty-three hours of Professional Development programming.
 At least five hours must be designated as Leadership Development programming.

-Serve as an officer of a Baylor Law School student organization for a minimum of three quarters.
+Serve as an officer of a Baylor Law student organization for a minimum of three quarters.
 While serving as an officer, the student must perform a minimum of 25 hours of service related to the activities of the organization.

 Complete 25 hours of community service.